MichaelM4/Floppy80-M1/README.md

 - specifies the disk images and options after reset.

   ini options
   - Drive0  - specified the image to load for drive :0
   - Drive1  - specified the image to load for drive :1
   - Drive2  - specified the image to load for drive :2
   - HD0     - specifies the image to load for tyhe first hard drive
   - HD1     - specifies the image to load for tyhe second hard drive
   - Doubler - 1 = doubler is enabled; 0 = doubler is disabled;
+  - Mem     - 0 = disable upper memory; 1 = enable upper memory;
+              if not specified upper memory is enabled by default.

 dmk files
 - these are virtual disk images with a specific file format